ruitaiS/vybLab/readme.md

 Splits the specified dataset into the specified number of subsets.
 Leftover elements are placed into the last set.

 	shuffleSet(self, inputSet)
-Shuffles a specified set
+In-place shuffling for a specified set

 	shuffle(self)
 Shuffles the internal digits and letters sets.

 	assign(self)
-Assigns subsets of the digits / letters sets to the sub_tr, alter_tr, super_tr, child_tr, and child_te sets.
-See the next section on Data sets for more information
+Assigns the sub_tr, alter_tr, super_tr, child_tr, and child_te datasets.
+See the next section on Data Sets for more information

 #### Data Sets

+In total we have 70,000 labelled digits, and 70,000 labelled letters, making for 140,000 labeled images.
+We subdivide and/or combine these into five sets of 28,000 labelled images each.

 Each set is a list of (img, label) pairs or (img, label, super_label) tuples.
 The label is 0-9 for digits and 10-35 for letters.